MarkPearlCoZa/Blog_General/_posts/2017-08-07-Pair-Programming-Illuminated-by-Williams-and-Kessler.md

 ### Gender Nonissue

+Gender is not an issue.
+Challenges with pairing are based on personality types / flaws rather than gender.
+The one exception is gender disrepect.

 ### Culture Nonissue

+Having pairs with different culrutal backgrounds is wonderful for building trust and communication within the team as long as there is communication the pair can succeed.
+Focus on how to communicate effectively, be aware of accents that make communication harder.

 ### The Professional Driver Problem

+Bad drivers:
+* Do not give up control of the keyboard
+* Unwilling to listen very much (or at all) to their partner

+Be aware that:
+* Some unconfident navigators may encourage their partner to stay by the keyboard all the time

 ### My partner is a total loser and other excess ego problems

 ### My partner is SO smart and other too little ego problems